RizwanSyed357/bbc-dashboard/README.md

 ## Available Scripts

-Once the remote server is set up, switch back to the cloned project director of this application and run
+Once the remote server is set up, switch back to the cloned project directory of this application and run

 ## 'npm install